Ownerszz/blockchain.com-java-api-client/README.md

 # Blockchain API library (Java, v2.1.0)

-A clone from the official Java library for interacting with the Blockchain.info API (Java 12 required).
+A fork from the official Java library for interacting with the Blockchain.info API (Java 12 required).

 Link: https://github.com/blockchain/api-v1-client-java